puma/puma-dev/README.md

 In the future, puma-dev will provide an integrated console for this log output.

+### Websockets

+Puma-dev supports websockets natively but you may need to tell your web framework to allow the connections.

+In the case of rails, you need to configure rails to allow all websockets or websocket requests from certain domains.
+The quickest way is to add `config.action_cable.disable_request_forgery_protection = true` to `config/environments/development.rb`.
+This will allow all websocket connections while in development.

+*Do not use disable_request_forgery_protection in production!*

+Or you can add do something like `config.action_cable.allowed_request_origins = /(\.dev$)|^localhost$/` to allow anything under `.dev` as well as `localhost`.

 ## Linux

 Puma-dev supports linux but requires additional installation to make all the features work.